-Assume the section rings are finitely generated for $s\in (0,1) \cap \bQ$ and birational contractibility of certain Heegner divisors on the arithmetic stratification holds(see $\widetilde{Z}$ in theorem \ref{cbf} ) .
-When $s\in (0,1) \cap \bQ$ varies, the wall-crossing behavior of the projective variety $\cF(s)=\proj(R(s))$ is described in Prediction \ref{pre1} and Prediction \ref{pre2}. \end{thm} \begin{rem} The coefficients for $H_h$ and $H_u$ are chosen only related to divisorial contractions of K-moduli space wall-crossing, see \S \ref{degree8hkl} for more explanation. \end{rem} Based on the arithmetic strategy, the above arithmetic stratification predicts that the walls for $\cF(s)$ are given by
+Assume the section rings are finitely generated for $s\in (0,1) \cap \bQ$ and that the birational contractibility of certain Heegner divisors on the arithmetic stratification holds(see $\widetilde{Z}$ in Theorem \ref{cbf} ).
+The wall-crossing of the projective variety $\cF(s)=\proj(R(s))$ is described in Prediction \ref{pre1} and Prediction \ref{pre2}. \end{thm} \begin{rem} The coefficients for $H_h$ and $H_u$ are chosen only related to divisorial contractions of K-moduli space wall-crossing, see \S \ref{degree8hkl} for more explanation. \end{rem} Based on the arithmetic strategy, the above arithmetic stratification predicts that the walls for $\cF(s)$ are given by